mattboggess/intedact/docs/source/auto_examples/plot_univariate_text_summary.rst

 - Histogram of # of characters / document
 - Boxplot of # of unique observations of each document
 - Countplots for the most common unigrams, bigrams, and trigams
-- A table with summary statistics for the text metadata

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-26
+GENERATED FROM PYTHON SOURCE LINES 14-26

 .. code-block:: default